Azure/alz-terraform-accelerator/docs/wiki/Troubleshooting.md

 ## PowerShell ALZ Module Failing for non-obvious reasons

-For example, when running `New-ALZEnvironment` you may see an error like:
+For example, when running `Deploy-Accelerator` you may see an error like:

 - `Parameter cannot be processed because the parameter name 'i' is ambiguous.
 Possible matches include: -InformationAction -InformationVariable -alzIacProvider -userInputOverridePath.`